Installing BizTalk Server 2010 in a Basic Multi-Computer Environment: Install and configure BizTalk Server 2010 machine (Part 7)

 Install BizTalk Adapter Pack 2010

-The BizTalk Adapter Pack 2010 provides connectivity to SAP, Oracle E-Business Suite, Siebel and SQL, and Oracle Databases.
-The BizTalk Adapter Pack can be installed in conjunction with, or separately from, BizTalk Server.
+The BizTalk Adapter Pack 2010 provides connectivity to SAP, Oracle E-Business Suite, Siebel, SQL, and Oracle Databases.
+The BizTalk Adapter Pack can be installed alongside, or separately from, BizTalk Server.

-BizTalk Adapter Pack 2010 it is included in both the Enterprise and Standard Editions of BizTalk and can be install from BizTalk Server 2010 installation disk into the DVD-ROM drive
+BizTalk Adapter Pack 2010 is included in both the Enterprise and Standard Editions of BizTalk and can be installed from the BizTalk Server 2010 installation disk into the DVD-ROM drive

 Install BizTalk Adapter Pack 2010 initial screen